Documentation for Factum

 For more detailed information regarding the customization options available on Ignition Framework based themes you can check out this knowledge base article.

 Setting up the pages

-Create a new page under Pages > Add New and select the Full width boxed template from the right hand sidebar under Page Attributes.
-Then under Page Settings check the disable the featured image and hide the page’s title and subtitle.
+Create a new page under Pages > Add New and select the Full width boxed template from the right hand sidebar under Summary.
+Then under Page Settings > Content Area check the disable the featured image and under Page Settings > Page Title hide the page’s title and subtitle.
 Now you can proceed with the content.

 The homepage starts with a single GutenBee Container block containing a single column.
 The Container block is set with a height of 490px and a background image.
 Inside its single column the call to action is consistent of one GutenBee Paragraph block and one GutenBee Buttons block.